Effecting positive social change in Koya chiefdom

 Dr. Nanah Sheriff Fofanah-Sesay jubilating over the launching of her family project

-Here is a video of the launching of the project in Songo town, near Freetown;
+Here is a guided tour of the project facilities

 Comments